BIDS/repro-case-studies/case-studies/benmarwick.md

 While the analysis was being developed in the research compendium, a manuscript was being drafted in a MS Word document and circulated among the authors by email, and revised using track changes.
 The rendered output of R markdown document is also circulated among the authors by email and the manusrcipt is updated, and new ideas are incorporated into the analysis, and additional code is written, some code abandoned, new plots produced, and others deleted, etc. This is probably the messiest part of the workflow as it involves manual updating of the MS Word document with new values and figures from the rendered R markdown document, and two unrelated version control systems (Git and track-changes in MS Word).
 The non-linearity of the process is also a challenge as the authors negotiate how the manuscript and analysis should take shape.

 As the review and updating cycle concludes, the manuscript is send for review by the Traditional Owners of the land where the archaeological site is located.
 After this review, which might involve some changes to the manuscript, the final draft is prepared for submission.
 At the same time, the GitHub repository that contains the research compendium is made public and continuous integration from travis-ci.com is added to monitor the effect of changes made during peer review.
 The compendium is also deposited at figshare.com and the persistent URL to the figshare repository is added to the text of the manuscript as a pointer to the data and code that generated the results and visualizations found in the paper.
-The MIT license is attached to the code, the CC0 license is attached to the data, and a CC-BY license is attached to the text.
+The MIT license is attached to the code, the CC0 license  is attached to the data (meaning that the data are in the public domain), and a CC-BY license is attached to the text (meaning that the text is free to use with proper attribution to the original authors).
 These licenses allow flexible reuse of our materials.
 The paper is then submitted for publication.
 At this point the data and software are openly available online for peer reviewers and others to inspect.
 The code includes the R package, which has documentation about installing the packages and using the functions, has unit tests, and has machine- and human- readable metadata about dependencies.
-We also make available the docker image that contains the compendium in an Linux environment so that all the dependencies external to R can be included in a single bundle.
+We also make available the Docker image that contains the compendium in an Linux environment so that all the dependencies external to R can be included in a single bundle.

 ##### Pain points